 Have the chain inspected by your dealer.

 - 1. Shift the transmission to Neutral.
 Stop the engine. - 2.
-Place your motorcycle on its side stand on a firm, level surface. - 3.
-Check the slack in the lower half of the drive chain midway between the sprockets.
+Place your vehicle on its side stand on a firm, level surface.

+3. Insert a scale through the slit on the chain case.